-The t:slim Insulin Delivery System is comprised of the t:slim Pump, its disposable cartridge and an infusion set.
+The t:slim Insulin Delivery System is comprised of the t:slim pump, its 300-unit disposable insulin cartridge and an infusion set.
 We commercially introduced t:slim in the United States in the third quarter of 2012.

-Cartridge being Inserted into t:slim Pump
+Cartridge being Inserted into t:slim pump